multitudes/42-miniRT/README.md

 - $ R $: Reflection vector.
 - $ V $: View vector (direction from the surface point to the viewer).
 - $ \alpha $: Shininess coefficient (controls the size of the highlight).
-### Bui Tuong Phong
-- Bui Tuong Phong was a Vietnamese-born computer graphics researcher.
-- He developed the Phong reflection model while working on his Ph.D. at the University of Utah.
-- His work significantly advanced the field of computer graphics, particularly in realistic rendering techniques.

-### Requirements

-Programming Language: Must be written in C.<br />
-Libraries: Utilizes miniLibX or MLX42, math library functions, and standard C libraries (open, close, read, write, printf, malloc, free, perror, strerror, exit).<br />
-Memory Management: Proper handling and freeing of heap-allocated memory to prevent leaks.<br />
-Makefile: Includes rules for all, clean, fclean, re, and bonus.
-Compilation with -Wall, -Wextra, and -Werror flags using cc.<br />
-Error Handling: Must exit properly with "Error\n" and an explicit message on encountering any misconfiguration in the scene file.<br />
-File Structure: Accepts scene description files in a specific format, handling elements like Ambient light, Camera, Light, Sphere, Plane, and Cylinder with precise properties.<br />

 ## Links
 - [Raytracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)